October 11th 2021

 The trainers: Echelon currently has 35 different instructors.

-Our verdict: If live classes are your preference, Echelon has the upperhand with some many live sessions taking place every day.
+Our verdict: If live classes are your preference, Echelon has the upper hand with so many live sessions taking place every day.

 Peloton, £39 per month for unlimited live and on-demand classes